-LAN - During the third quarter of 2004, we recorded goodwill impairment charges of approximately \$220.2 at The Partnership reporting unit, which was comprised of, Lowe Worldwide, Draft Worldwide, Mullen, Dailey & Associates and BGW.
+IAN - During the third quarter of 2004, we recorded goodwill impairment charges of approximately \$220.2 at The Partnership reporting unit, which was comprised of, Lowe Worldwide, Draft Worldwide, Mullen, Dailey & Associates and BGW.
 Our long-term projections showed previously unanticipated declines in discounted future operating cash flows due to recent client losses, reduced client spending, and declining industry valuation metrics.
 These discounted future operating cash flow projections caused the estimated fair value of The Partnership to be less than the book value.
+The Partnership was disbanded in the fourth quarter as of 2004.
 The Partnership was subsequently disbanded in the fourth quarter of 2004 and the remaining goodwill was allocated based on the relative fair value of the agencies at the time of disbandment.
 We considered the possibility of impairment at Lowe and Draft, the two largest agencies previously within The Partnership.
 However, at this point we have determined that there is no discernible trigger event for an additional impairment.
 We will continue to monitor the results and, should operating performance worsen, particularly at Lowe we may conclude that a trigger event has occurred and impairment may then be required.

-CMG - As a result of the annual impairment review, a goodwill impairment charge of \$91.7 was recorded at our CMG reporting unit, which is comprised of Weber Shandwick, Golin Harris, DeVries Public Relations and FutureBrand.
+CMG - As a result of the annual impairment review, a goodwill impairment charge of \$91.7 was recorded at our CMG reporting unit, which is comprised of Weber Shandwick, Golin Harris, DeVries Public Relations, Octagon Worldwide and FutureBrand.
 The fair value of CMG was adversely affected by declining industry market valuation metrics, specifically, a decrease in the EBITDA multiples used in the underlying valuation calculations.
 The impact of the lower EBITDA multiples caused the calculated fair value of CMG goodwill to be less than the related book value.